Jeffail/leaps/README.md

 leaps -c ./leaps_config.js
 ```

-To build up your own service look up the configuration files in ./config.
-The simple configuration file shows you a minimal config, to see all configuration options check out the default configuration file, and the example file shows you how the leaps example is configured.
+To learn how to set up your leaps service read here: [leaps service wiki](https://github.com/Jeffail/leaps/wiki/Service).

 ##Leaps clients

-After building leaps the files you need for the client side can be found in ./bin/js.
-The files in ./bin/js are simply concatenated and minified versions of the files in ./leapclient, and include the core library as well as some javascript libraries for binding leaps to textareas, Ace editors and CodeMirror editors.
+The leaps client is written in JavaScript and is ready to simply drop into your website.
+You can read about it [here](https://github.com/Jeffail/leaps/wiki/Clients), and the files to include can be found in the release packages at ./js, or in a built repository at ./bin/js.

-For more guidance on how to use the client look up the examples in ./static, good documentation is soon to come, probably, but for now here's a quick sample:
+Here's a short example of using leaps to turn a textarea into a shared leaps editor:

 ```javascript
 window.onload = function() {